 Belikin Beer and Belize are synonymous.
 Belikin is one of the ancient Maya names for Belize and means Road To The Sea.
 Belikin is made in the style of a German pilsner and has won many international awards.

 Tourists and visitors soon learn to ask for an ice cold Belikin to wash down a meal or get in the groove on a wild night out.
 Belikin is a tuly an indigenous beer and according to some beer lovers, easily holds its own against imported beers.
-This is the only beer made in here.
-Imported beer is heavily taxed by the government and excellent beers from neighboring Guatemala and Mexico are prohibited.
+This is the only beer made here.
+Imported beer is heavily taxed by the government and excellent brews from neighboring Guatemala and Mexico are prohibited.